-The CHNE indicated that Presbyterian St. Luke's Medical Center's Medicaid patient population is impacted by social barriers that lead to a lack of follow up care.
-Barriers include inadequate food and housing, which inevitably impact the health of those affected.
+The CHNE indicated that Sky Ridge Medical Center's Medicaid patient population is impacted by social barriers impacting follow up care such as inadequate food and housing which will inevitably impact the health of those effected.

-Transportation to follow up care was also identified as a need among patients in the CHNE due to a lack of a robust public transportation system, and the challenges of medically impacted people to make use of public transport safely and effectively.
+Transportation to follow up care was also identified as a need among patients in the CHNE due to lack of robust public transportation as well as the challenges of medically impacted people being able to make use of public transport.